MateenAminian/Horizon-Mapping/README.md

 This project was developed as part of an advanced computer graphics course.
 - A base OpenGL rendering framework was provided to all students.
-- The core task was to **design and implement an eight-channel horizon mapping solution** as described in *Section 7.8 of the course textbook*.
+- The core task was to **design and implement an eight-channel horizon mapping solution**
 - Additional work involved GLSL shader development, procedural terrain adjustments, and lighting models.

 ---